A woman can be seen from behind scratching her shoulder with her left hand to illustrate the itching caused by psoriasis.

 1 How does psoriasis manifest itself on my skin?

 Psoriasis is a non-contagious, chronic skin disease in which the immune system goes haywire and triggers an inflammatory reaction in the body.
 It usually manifests itself in flare-ups.
 During this time, the skin cells divide much faster than they should.
 Our skin renews itself on average every 28 days.
 With psoriasis, however, the horn-forming cells in your skin grow so quickly that they reach the skin's surface after just 4 to 6 days and eventually flake off.
 The skin cells cannot fully mature in this short time, causing our top layer of skin to thicken and loosen.
 In addition, the reaction of the immune system causes the blood vessels in the skin to dilate, allowing fluid to leak into the tissue.
-The skin begins to swell and becomes very red.
+The skin begins to swell and is very red.
 Finally, sharply defined, slightly raised areas of skin (plaques) covered with silvery-white scales appear.

 Skin affected by psoriasis